Close Menu

 “In theory, this kind of sensor can be used to measure blood pressure,” said Schwartz.
 “Once you have it calibrated, you can use the signal of your pulse to calculate your blood pressure.”

 This non-invasive method of monitoring heart health could replace devices inserted directly into an artery, called intravascular catheters.
 These catheters create a high risk of infection, making them impractical for newborns and high-risk patients.
-Thus, an external monitor like Bao’s could provide doctors a safer way to gather information about the heart, especially during infant surgeries.
+Thus, an external monitor like Bao’s could provide doctors with a safer way to gather information about the heart, especially during infant surgeries.

 Bao’s team is working with other Stanford researchers to make the device completely wireless.
 Using wireless communication, doctors could receive a patient’s minute-by-minute heart status via cell phone, all thanks to a device as thick as a human hair.